Welcome to today's edition of the Rush 24-7 podcast.

 This is exactly the game plan.

-Now, I say this has been a historically productive one hundred days.
+Now, they say this has been a historically productive 100 days.

-I have I have just put a list here together in no particular order, just off the top of my head of the things that did this administration that have stood out to me since it began.
+I have just put a list here together in no particular order, just off the top of my head, of the things in this administration that have stood out to me since it began.

-President Obama is throwing and has thrown grand White House parties with Kobe beef, a hundred bucks a pound, while telling the nation to cut back in order to survive the greatest economic downturn, supposedly since the Great Depression.
+President Obama is throwing and has thrown grand White House parties with Kobe beef, $100 a pound, while telling the nation to cut back in order to survive the greatest economic downturn supposedly since the Great Depression.

-Bowing to the king of Saudi Arabia, listening patiently and respectfully, while a two-bit dictator lectures uh Obama, it was Daniel Ortega, with false charges for 50 minutes about the criminal country he leads.
+Bowing to the king of Saudi Arabia, listening patiently and respectfully while a two-bit dictator lectures Obama, it was Daniel Ortega, with false charges for 50 minutes about the criminal country he leads.

 Fidel Castro, one of Obama's idols, calling him superficial.